davelopez/galaxy-workflows-vscode/docs/CONTRIBUTING.md

 ### Launch/Debug the extension locally

-Run the `Launch Extension` configuration from the `Run and Debug` action bar (or press F5).
+Run the `Debug Extension + Server` configuration from the `Run and Debug` action bar (or press F5).

-If you want to debug the _Workflow Language Server_, select and run the `Attach to Server` configuration when the extension is already running.
+This will launch the extension in a new VSCode instance and also attach the debugger to the _Workflow Language Server_ so you can add breakpoints and debug both `client` and `server` projects.

 ### Test the extension on [vscode.dev](https://vscode.dev/)